 People-pleasers yearn for outside validation.
 Their “personal feeling of security and self-confidence is based on getting the approval of others,” said Linda Tillman, Ph.D., a clinical psychologist in Atlanta, GA, and assertiveness expert.
 Thus, at the core, people-pleasers lack confidence, she said.

-They worry how others will view them when they say no. “People don’t want to be seen as lazy, uncaring, selfish or totally egocentric,” Newman said.
-They fear “they’ll be disliked and cut from the group,” whether it’s friends, family or co-workers.
+They worry about how others will view them when they say no. “People don’t want to be seen as lazy, uncaring, selfish, or totally egocentric,” Newman said.
+They fear “they’ll be disliked and cut from the group,” whether it’s friends, family, or co-workers.

 That means all this time you spend trying to be a “yes” man or woman is totally bogus.
 So choose your “yeses” wisely.
 Your choices will always be unfavorable to some people.